jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Intro to Device Dev/c-mcu system ops/c2-RTOS tasks/_index.en.md

 Some of the task controls specify the number of *ticks* the control is in effect.
 One tick equals one CPU cycle.
 For example, a 1 hz CPU processes on cycle, or 1 tick, per second.
 As well, a 240 Mhz single core processor, processes 240,000,000 cycles per second.
 {{% /notice %}}

-> FROM RASHED:
-> For task control, we should cover the following:
-> •	xTaskCreatePinnedToCore this is a modified version of the vanilla FreeRTOS xTaskCreate which accepts an additional argument since the ESP32 is dual core.
-> •	vTaskSuspend
-> •	vTaskDelay
-> •	vTaskResume
-> •	vTaskDelete

-> For task communications the two below is sufficient for someone starting off, a nice to have is xTaskNotify if we can squeeze that in since that’s a newer more performant way of communicating simple things among tasks:
-> •	Queues
-> •	Semaphores/Mutexes

 - `xTaskCreate` creates a new task and adds it to the list of tasks that are in a *Ready* state.
 The following provides an example of this control: